vangroan/rust-wren/examples/README.md

 ## Feature Samples

 - [basic](basic.rs) Basic usage example of setting up a default VM, interpreting a script and calling a Wren function from Rust code.
+- [iterator](iterator.rs) Implementing the Wren iterator protocol from a Rust foreign class.
+- [list](list.rs) Usage of lists.
+Creating a list in Wren, passing it to Rust.
+Creating a list from Rust, passing it to a Wren method.
 - [mandelbrot](mandelbrot.rs) The mandelbrot example from the Wren repository.

 ## Known Issues